 Policy defines security rules.
 It is written using YAML, a language that is human and machine readable.
-Policy is loaded directly into your Conjur appliance.
+Policy is loaded directly into Conjur.

 Policy defines the following types of infrastructure :

-Human users who can access Conjur through the UI, the CLI, or the API.
+Human users who can access Conjur through the CLI, or the API.
 Policy defines the users, organizes them, and defines privileges.

 Applications that can authenticate to Conjur programmatically and access data.
 Policy defines the applications (